What is Data Extraction?

 3: Summarizing

-If you are doing a literature review just to support your research not to perform and analysis/synthesis based on their data, then you just need to summarize the main information from the Included Studies and present them as Tables, Figures or text.
+If you are doing a literature review just to support your research, not to perform an analysis/synthesis based on their data, then you just need to summarize the main information from the Included Studies and present them as Tables, Figures, or text.

 This page will be updated soon …